WWE Rumors: Kurt Angle To Have One Last Match Against AJ Styles At Wrestlemania 33

-Kurt Angle and the WWE are now in good terms.
+Kurt Angle and the WWE are now on good terms.
 This is evidenced by the fact that the WWE has officially placed him in the 2017 Hall of Fame.
-The Hall of Fame is usually an avenue for the WWE to make amends to their ageing stars.
+The Hall of Fame is usually an avenue for the WWE to make amends to their aging stars.
 While all of this is pretty dandy for both Angle and the WWE’s relationship, it could also mark the beginning of things to come.
-Kurt Angle could resume his WWE career and a number of juicy storylines are sure to await him.
+Kurt Angle could resume his WWE career, and some juicy storylines are sure to await him.

 Rumor has it that Kurt Angle could go on to become a regular for one of the shows.
 But it is also known that Angle is getting up there in age and has sustained numerous injuries.
-According to Bleacher Report, Kurt has also battled drug addiction and has a big disdain over the long days at the road when working for the WWE.
+According to Bleacher Report, Kurt has also battled drug addiction and has a big disdain over the long days on the road when working for the WWE.
 Sadly, newer WWE fans may never get to witness one of the greatest in-ring performers in pro wrestling history.

-But if this is the case, then a more likely scenario is that Kurt Angle does a farewell match at Wrestlemania 33.
+However, if this is the case, then a more likely scenario is that Kurt Angle does a farewell match at Wrestlemania 33.
 Most fans will probably guess that the best match for Kurt to end his career is with arch nemesis Brock Lesnar.
 That would definitely be a great guess as Lesnar and Angle figured in one of the most entertaining feuds some years back.
 Their matches against each other was always a delight to witness.”

 "Oh, IT'S TRUE!!
 It's DAMN TRUE!!
 Congratulations to #KurtAngle, member of the #WWE #HallOfFame Class of 2017, to be induced at WWE #WrestleMania 33 weekend in Orlando!" – – I'm so happy for him, he totally deserved it! ❤????